Violet-sword/Deep-Knowledge-Chatbot/README.md

 ## Sources of Information

 The chat-bot is set to fetch data from specific website URLs to enrich it's knowledge base.
-You can change line ??? of the code to change the URLs, and it will switch the knowledge that the chat-bot is focusing on.
+You can change line 11 to 16 of the code to change the URLs, and it will switch the knowledge that the chat-bot is focusing on.

 ## How It Works